Riau Archipelago: Social change

-A number of studies and books have detailed the growing violence and concern about identity and social change in the archipelago.
+A number of studies and books have detailed growing violence and concern about identity and social change in the archipelago.
 As the Malay, who were once the dominant ethnic group in the islands, have been reduced to about a third of the population, primarily as a result of immigration from elsewhere in Indonesia, they feel that their traditional rights are threatened.
 Similarly, the immigrants have felt politically and financially suppressed.
 Both of these causes have led to increased violence.

 Piracy in the archipelago is also an issue.

 Islands

 The main islands are Batam, Rempang, Galang, Bintan, Combol, Kundur, and Karimun.

 Tanjung Pinang located in the south of Bintan Island is the provincial capital.
 Tanjung Balai Karimun is an international port along with Tanjung Pinang.

 Transport

 High speed ferry services exist to the archipelago of the south, the Lingga Islands (Kepulauan Lingga).